phluid61/internet-drafts/file-scheme/draft.md

 # Operations Involving file URIs  {#operations}

-Implementations that provide dereferencing operations on file URIs SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
-Additional operations MAY be provided, such as writing to, creating, and deleting files.
 See the POSIX file and directory operations {{POSIX}} for examples of standardized operations that can be performed on files.

 A file URI can be dependably dereferenced or translated to a local file